Legoless/DesignKit/README.md

 DesignKit is tightly coupled together with Photoshop CC extension to be able to export code directly from Photoshop.

+DesignKit also connects multiple iOS libraries together to create a larger framework that allows developers to create fast and beautiful designs.

 Project is currently WIP, please be patient as it gets developed.

 ## Features